-How to access the Query Builder for PostgreSQL
+How to access Custom Metrics and Metric Builder for PostgreSQL

-Navigate to Metrics > Query Builder to access the Query Builder for PostgreSQL.
-Click the green + Create Custom Metric button and select your connected PostgreSQL Data Source from the Data Source drop-down list.
+Navigate to Metrics > Custom Metrics to access the Metric Builder for PostgreSQL.
+Click the green + New Custom Metric button and select your connected PostgreSQL Data Source from the Data Source drop-down list.

 How to use the Metric Builder for PostgreSQL

 - Daily Values: This Data Type should be selected when your Metric reflects the most up-to-date Daily Value for the Metric.
 In Databox, the latest daily entry will be displayed for the Custom Metric.